How to Set Up a Cook Islands Trust

 If the trust structure includes an offshore LLC—which is the case for most asset protection trusts—the LLC is formed after the trust is registered.
 The LLC is typically formed in the Cook Islands or in Nevis, depending on the structure chosen during stage one.

 Formation requires filing organizational documents with the relevant registry, appointing a registered agent, and preparing an operating agreement that governs the LLC’s management and ownership.
 The trust is listed as the sole member of the LLC.
-The settlor is typically appointed as the initial manager, with the trust deed providing that the trustee assumes the manager role upon a defined triggering event such as the commencement of litigation.
+The settlor is typically appointed as the initial manager, with the trust deed providing that the trustee assumes the manager role when litigation begins.

 Entity formation usually takes one to two weeks depending on the jurisdiction and the registered agent’s processing time.